nu7hatch/webrocket/README.md

 Package contains also the `webrocket` library, which provides highly extensible backend, eg. for defining your own protocols (see *Hacking* section for details).

-## History and motivation

-Some time ago i wrote [first version of Rocket](https://github.com/araneo/rocket) server in Ruby at top of EventMachine and EM-Websocket libs.
-This proof of concept version worked fine and done his job properly so i din't touched anything... until i found perfect platform to reimplement it!
-Go language with its concurrency model powered by goroutines and channels, and with amazing standard library impressed me and gave opportunity to write much faster, nicer and more stable Rocket implementation.

-Btw.
-Last time i was so impressed by language and it's standard library when i wrote my first Ruby application (6 years ago?)!

 ## Installation

-First of all, i predict you don't have Go installed...
-Follow this [installation guide](http://golang.org/doc/install.html) and get the newest version of the compiler.
-Rocket uses some of unreleased websocket's stuff, so remember to clone the head version:
+First of all, I predict you don't have Go installed...
+Follow this [installation guide](http://golang.org/doc/install.html) and get **the newest version** of the compiler.
+Rocket uses some of unreleased websocket's stuff, so remember to clone **the head version** or the latest **weekly release**:

     $ hg clone https://go.googlecode.com/hg/ go

-Go is active actively developed, so it's good idea is to use head version and update it regullary.
+Go is very actively developed, so it's good idea is to use head version and update it regullary.

-Once you install the Go compiler, building rocket is very easy.
+Once you install the Go compiler, building the webrocket is very easy.
 First, clone the repo:

     $ git clone git://github.com/nu7hatch/webrocket.git